Is the coffee industry a male sector?

 Although coffee is for everyone, the coffee industry is a male sector.
 Due to the social dynamics of the world we inhabit, in coffee it has happened as it did in the world of cooking: from being a task performed by women in the domestic sphere without any recognition, it has become a professionalized and specialized job, a challenge for men.
 However, the advantage of the sector has been to be born in a world and in an era much more advanced in terms of equality.
 Thus, although it is true that the majority of baristas and roasters in coffee shops and competitions are men, it is true that in the no longer so incipient specialty coffee industry more and more women have been incorporated.
 In NOMAD, 18 out of 39 are women, and we would not be the same without them.

 However, outside the spotlight, there is the invisible work of thousands of women all over the planet that takes place in coffee plantations.
-They plant, care for the crops, harvest, and participate in the processing of coffee, but their names do not appear anywhere.
+They plant, take care of the crops, harvest and participate in the processing of coffee, but their names do not appear anywhere.
 They are part of the families that work the coffee at its origin and it is because of their efforts that we can enjoy a perfect cup of coffee.

 With the idea of making the work of women coffee growers more visible, the Women and Coffee initiative was born from Asobombo - an association of producers who value their coffee in order to be able to reverse it in sustainable practices on their coffee plantations.
 In the Colombian regions of Huila, Cauca, Nariño and Tolima, 85 women producers see today how their coffee is different from the rest because of its history and because it is cultivated under the requirements of the organic certificate that it possesses.
 In addition, Asobombo ensures that the remuneration received by the producers is dignified.
 In collaboration with the coffee exporter Sucafina, its coffee is now available at NOMAD for espresso and filter coffee.